Aleksandr V. Sergeyev

 - BS, Electrical Engineering, Moscow University of Electronics and Automation

 Aleksandr Sergeyev is an associate professor in the School of Technology at Michigan Tech.
 His areas of expertise are electrical and computer engineering, physics, and adaptive optics.
-Sergeyev’s professional interests include robotics—he is the advisor for the First Robotics Enterprise at Michigan Tech, and he is also a certified instructor for the FANUC Robotic Automation Industrial Certification through the Certified Education Robot Training (CERT) Program.
+Sergeyev’s professional interests include robotics and he is a certified instructor for the FANUC Robotic Automation Industrial Certification through the Certified Education Robot Training (CERT) Program.
 He is also involved with the Michigan Tech Child Development Advisory Board and the Student Commission on campus.